Home Products Catalog Custom Solutions Technical Information News International Sales Contact

 Flexure Guided Motion

 To overcome the coupled motion problems associated with PZT piezoactuators, all Mad City Labs nanopositioning systems incorporate flexure stages.
 Flexure based stages have the unique attribute of zero mechanical friction.
 Carefully designed flexures restrict the motion of each axis to a single direction.
 This effectively decouples the unwanted motions in the PZT actuators and results in a pure, one-dimensional translation.
-See flexure motion and coupled motion for more information.
+See flexure motion and eliminating coupled motion for more information.

 Resolution